We gathered up the last remaining bits of snow this afternoon to make a Baking Soda Volcano using snow!

 Don’t forget to try some of our other easy Baking Soda Experiments

-Or how about one of these easy ideas for using baking soda?
+Or how about one of these easy baking soda experiment ideas.

 This post was first published on 21st Jan 2013.
 Updated 3rd Feb 2019